 Student Time Worked

-A daily time record must be maintained on each student employee.
-This daily record should be carefully kept and monitored by the student employee supervisor.
+A daily paper timesheet must be maintained on each student employee.
+This daily paper timesheet should be carefully kept and monitored by the student employee supervisor.
 It is possible for an auditor to ask to examine a student’s paper timesheet.
 Falsification of hours worked is grounds for immediate dismissal.
 Supervisors must make sure that the hours that they approve are accurate.

 A student employee shall not be supervised by any immediate family member.
 Please see Internal Governing Policy #11 for further classification.